 Plympton is served by 4 schools, including 2 primary, 1 combined, 1 special.
 The average ICSEA score is 1056, which is above the national average of 1,000.
 Public transport access includes 28 bus stops.
 The crime rate in the West Torrens LGA is moderate at 6,668 incidents per 100,000 population.

-From an investment perspective, Plympton offers a gross rental yield of 2.3%, rated as low yield.
-Property prices are above the state median ($1.2M/$950K), placing it in the premium segment.
-The price-to-income ratio of 15.0x is considered stretched.
-House prices have moved +23.8% year-on-year.
+Looking at the investment signals, Gross rental yield sits at around 2.1% (low yield).
+Property prices are above the state median ($1.4M/$950K), placing it in the premium segment.
+The price-to-income ratio of 17.0x is considered stretched.
+House prices have moved +13.4% year-on-year.
+Population growth of +0.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.